1itvinka/anastasiya.dev/content/blog/resume/index.md

 image: img.jpg
 ---

 A resume is a marketing document.
 Its goal is to sell you as a professional.
-It should show that you can code, that you're smart, and that you care about your craft.
-Here's a check-list I've created for myself:
+It should show that you can code, that you're smart and that you care about your craft.
+Here's a check-list that I've created for myself.
+I'm focused on the UK job market right now, and it might be different from the job markets of other countries.
+But most of the tips should be universal.

 ### 1. Target Your Resume to Each Job Description

 If you apply for ten jobs, you should send ten different resumes, each targeted to reflect the job description.
-You must only tell the truth, of course, but that's important to prioritize what will land you a job interview over what will not.
+You must only tell the truth, of course, but that's important to prioritise what will land you a job interview over what will not.

 It could be useful to have a detailed "base" resume, which is the foundation of all the custom ones.

 ### 2. Keep It To One or Two Pages

-A lengthy resume is not a reflection of having lots of experience - it's a reflection of not prioritizing what's important.
+A lengthy resume is not a reflection of having lots of experience — it's a reflection of not prioritising what's important.
 Most people don't like to read long texts.
-And some recruiters just refuse to read resumes that are more than two pages long.
+And some recruiters refuse to read resumes that are more than two pages long.

 You can always create an online portfolio with lots of details to supplement your resume.